The Hilltracks Group has a number of active members, a full list is shown below.

 In 2014 the law was changed to require landowners to give what is known as “Prior Notification” to planning authorities that they intend to build or modify a track.
 We published a report “Changing Tracks” in September 2018 which considered how effective these changes have been in stopping the building of damaging tracks.
 You can read the report and its recommendation that PDRs be removed from agricultural tracks here

-With a new Planning (Scotland) Bill recently under discussion we have worked hard to make the case for further tightening of the law.
-As a result of our campaign, more than 800 people have recently written to their MSPs to voice their concerns.
-The Scottish Green Party has also campaigned for change.
+With a new Planning (Scotland) Bill passing through Parliament in 2019, we worked hard to make the case for further tightening of the law.
+As a result of our campaign, more than 800 people wrote to their MSPs to voice their concerns.
+The Scottish Green Party also campaigned for change.
 Andy Wightman MSP put forward changes to the Bill, gaining the support of nearly 2000 members of the public.
 Disappointingly, in June 2019, MSPs voted against including new hilltrack legislation in the Planning Bill.
-Read a response from Helen Todd, Co-convenor of the LINK Hilltracks subgroup, on the UKHillwalking website here
+Read a response from Helen Todd, Co-convenor of the LINK Hilltracks subgroup, on the UKHillwalking website here.

 To get in touch, please send us an email – hilltracks email